mlochbaum/BQN/doc/depth.md

 ## The Depth modifier

-The Depth 2-modifier (`⚇`) is a generalization of Each that allows diving deeper into an array.
+The Depth 2-modifier (`⚇`) is a generalization of [Each](map.md) that allows diving deeper into an array.
 To illustrate it we'll use a shape `4‿3` array of lists of lists.

         ⊢ n ← <⎉1⍟2 4‿3‿2‿2⥊↕48
         ≡ n

-Reversing n swaps all the rows:
+Reversing `n` swaps all the rows:

         ⌽ n

-Depth `¯1` is equivalent to Each, and reverses the larger vectors, while depth `¯2` applies Each twice to reverse the smaller vectors:
+Depth `¯1` is equivalent to Each, and reverses the larger lists, while depth `¯2` applies Each twice to reverse the smaller lists:

         ⌽⚇¯1 n
         ⌽⚇¯2 n

 While a negative depth tells how many levels to go down, a non-negative depth gives the maximum depth of the argument before applying the left operand.
 On a depth-3 array like above, depth `2` is equivalent to `¯1` and depth `1` is equivalent to `¯2`.
-A depth of `0` means to descend all the way to the level of atoms, that is, apply [pervasively](https://aplwiki.com/wiki/Pervasion), like an arithmetic function.
+A depth of `0` means to descend all the way to the level of atoms, that is, apply [pervasively](arithmetic.md#pervasion), like an arithmetic function.

         ⟨'a',"bc"⟩ ≍⚇0 ⟨2‿3,4⟩

 With a positive operand, Depth doesn't have to use the same depth everywhere.
-Here, Length is applied as soon as the depth for a particular element is 1 or less, including if the argument has depth 0.
+Here, [Length](shape.md) is applied as soon as the depth for a particular element is 1 or less, including if the argument has depth 0.
 For example, it maps over `⟨2,⟨3,4⟩⟩`, but not over `⟨11,12⟩`, even though these are elements of the same array.

         ≠⚇1 ⟨1,⟨2,⟨3,4⟩⟩,⟨5,⟨6,7⟩,⟨8,9,10⟩⟩,⟨11,12⟩⟩